A specialist medium secure service for men with a learning disability and forensic and complex behaviour.

 Hawkins accepts men aged 18 years and over with a learning disability.

 Due to their level of risk, patients would meet the criteria for detention under the Mental Health Act, including those on restricted sections.

 These criteria are a guide for assessing suitability.
 Each patient will be individually assessed by our dedicated team.

-Our learning disability pathway uses RAID (Reinforce Appropriate (behaviour) Ignore Difficult or Disruptive (behaviour)) methodology as its approach to delivering Positive Behavioural Support.
+Our learning disability pathway uses RAID (Reinforce Appropriate (behaviour) Implode Difficult or Disruptive (behaviour)) methodology as its approach to delivering Positive Behavioural Support.

 Through a genuinely positive philosophy, RAID helps deliver sustained change by focusing on positive aspects of the patient’s behaviour which will ultimately overcome and displace any challenging behaviour.